ActualSuperPuiu/Casual-Planet-Miner/README.md

-# Planet-Miner
+# Planet Miner

-Little game I made in lua using raylib
+Planet miner is a game I made using raylib and lua.
+It is a basic game about mining planets.
+You can change between them, upgrade your mining power and other.